-- In a room full of 50 people, what is the probability that at least two people have the same birthday?
+- There is a room full of 50 people.
+What is the probability that at least two people have the same birthday?

 - You are playing a game of poker, and you pull a three of a kind.
 What is the probability of this hand occurring?

 This article doesn’t intend to be the end all be all for practice, but rather aims to improve your familiarity with some of the most common probability questions.